Professor Charlie Peevers

 Biography

-Charlie collaborates with colleagues in the School of Law and other organisations on the Women in Law project, researching the legal history of women in Scotland.
-The project includes tracing the early years of professional practice, women's entry into academia, and women engaged in legal activism outside the formal study and practice of law, whose impact on Scottish history is both profound and woefully under-acknowledged.
+Charlie collaborates with colleagues in the School of Law and other organisations on the Women in Law project.
+The project includes tracing the early years of professional practice in Scotland, women's entry into academia, and women engaged in legal activism outside the formal study and practice of law, whose impact on Scottish history is both profound and woefully under-acknowledged.

-In 2015/16 she was a Visiting Fellow at the Program on Science, Technology and Society at Harvard Kennedy School with Professor Sheila Jasanoff, researching canals, collective memory and military intervention.
+In 2015/16 Charlie was a Visiting Fellow at the Program on Science, Technology and Society at Harvard Kennedy School with Professor Sheila Jasanoff, researching canals, collective memory and military intervention.

 Grants